robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 `FAIL`
    Used when a keyword fails.
 Can be used only by Robot Framework itself.

+`ERROR`
+   Used for displaying errors.
+Errors are shown in `the console and in the Test Execution Errors section in log files`__, but they do not affect test case statuses.
+If the `--exitonerror option is enabled`__, errors stop the whole execution, though,

 `WARN`
-   Used to display warnings.
-They shown also in `the console and in the Test Execution Errors section in log files`__, but they do not affect the test case status.
+   Used for displaying warnings.
+Warnings are shown in `the console and in the Test Execution Errors section in log files`__, but they do not affect test case statuses.

 `INFO`
    The default level for normal messages.
 By default,